DESOTO COUNTY ADOPTION ATTORNEY

 After you have obtained the necessary consent and the court has reviewed the report of your home study, it will typically issue what is called an interlocutory decree allowing the child to live with you in preparation for a finalized adoption.
 After six months, assuming that there are no challenges or new circumstances affecting the adoption, the court will issue a final decree solidifying the adoption.

-Special Considerations for Stepparent and Related Adoptions
+Special Considerations For Stepparent And Related Adoptions

-Contact a Southaven
+Contact a Southaven Adoption Lawyer

 While it may be hard to predict everything that will happen during the adoption process, we will make sure you are well informed from start to finish, and with our experience, we are prepared to adapt as circumstances change.
 With us, your Mississippi adoption is in good hands.
-Contact us at 901-388-5805 for a free phone consultation.
+Contact us at 901-388-5805 for a phone consultation.
 We serve clients throughout DeSoto County, including Hernando, Southaven, Horn Lake, Olive Branch, and the surrounding areas.